top of page

 Navigating Contemporary Visual Culture

-Anthony Vizard developed his distinctive visual approach through formative study under Royal College alumnus Anthony Corner and subsequent experience in global fashion and design.
-Beginning at Paul Smith's London studio and expanding through positions in Hong Kong, Amsterdam, and across the United States, his work in major fashion capitals has shaped his understanding of contemporary visual culture.
-This background informs his current practice, which examines how digital and traditional media intersect in our image-saturated world.
+Vizard developed his distinctive visual approach through formative study under Royal College alumnus Anthony Corner and later experience in global fashion and design.
+Beginning at Paul Smith’s London studio and expanding through roles in Hong Kong, Amsterdam, and across the United States, his work in major fashion capitals shaped his understanding of contemporary visual culture.
+This background informs his current practice, which examines how digital and traditional media intersect in an image-saturated world.

 Gesso, acrylic on canvas